Exploring Pastors Leaving Ministry With The Lack Of Pastor Appreciation

 Why are pastors discouraged in ministry?
 While most Christians face discouragement, pastors feeling discouragement is more common and experienced at a deeper level than many lay people realize.

 Churches need to realize pastors are under Satanic attack.
-When criticism of pastors and the sin of griping and grumbling is added, often by well meaning church leaders, the discouraged pastor will often decide to leave ministry, if nothing more, to experience heartfelt appreciation.
+When criticism of pastors and the sin of griping and grumbling is added, often by well meaning church leaders, the discouraged pastor will often decide to leave ministry, if nothing more, to experience heartfelt appreciation in another assignment.

 (As a professional chaplain, I personally have felt much more appreciated for my ministry efforts by secular employers than I did by some of the churches I served).